ferdium/ferdium-app/CONTRIBUTING.md

 ### Fix native modules to match current electron node version

+Before running the npm build scripts

-1. If you are using nvm on MacOS, you must add the following to `~/.huskyrc`:
+1. If you are using nvm to manage your Node installation on MacOS, you may have to add the following to a `~/.huskyrc` file:

 ```
 export NVM_DIR="$HOME/.nvm"
 [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"
 ```

-2. You must set `CI=true` environment variable otherwise this will fail with husky unable to find .git:

-3. You must specify a GitHub Personal Access Token.
-The error indicates "programmatically" is an option, which is unclear, but can also be set as an environment variable, (note your personal access tokens are sensitive!)
+2. You must specify a GitHub Personal Access Token.
+The error indicates "programmatically" is an option, but `gh auth login` did not solve the error.
+This can also be set as an environment variable (note your personal access tokens are sensitive!)
+[Read More About Personal Access Tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
    eg:
    `GH_TOKEN=xxxx`

+Finally, run:

 ```bash
 npm run build